Large deviations for a class of tempered subordinators and their inverse processes: Large deviations for time-changes with inverse processes

 \section{Large deviations for time-changes with inverse processes}

-The aim of this section is to present some possible applications of G\"artner Ellis Theorem in order to obtain LDPs for $\{X(T_{(\gamma,\lambda,\theta,\delta)}(t))/t:t>0\}$, when $\{X(t):t\geq 0\}$ is a $\mathbb{R}^h$-valued process (for some integer $h\geq 1$) which satisfies some suitable hypotheses, and independent of $\{T_{(\gamma,\lambda,\theta,\delta)}(t):t\geq 0\}$.
+The aim of this section is to present some applications of the G\"artner Ellis Theorem in order to obtain LDPs for $\{X(T_{(\gamma,\lambda,\theta,\delta)}(t))/t:t>0\}$, when $\{X(t):t\geq 0\}$ is some suitable $\mathbb{R}^h$-valued process (for some integer $h\geq 1$), and independent of $\{T_{(\gamma,\lambda,\theta,\delta)}(t):t\geq 0\}$.
 Actually, since we want to refer to the contents of Sections \ref{sub:theta=0} and \ref{sub:theta>0}, in this section we always restrict the attention to the case $\delta=0$.
 Moreover all the LDPs stated in this section holds with speed $t$; therefore we always omit this detail (as we did in Section \ref{sec:LD-inverse-processes}).

 The simplest case is when $\{X(t):t\geq 0\}$ is a L\'evy process; in fact we have